hytproject/Holoyolo/README.i18n.md

-Scala daemon internationalization
+Holoyolo daemon internationalization
 ==================================

-The Scala command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [Scala Localization Workgroup on Taiga](https://taiga.getscala.org/project/erciccione-scala-localization/) or come chat on `#scala-translations` (Freenode/IRC, riot/matrix, MatterMost)
+The Holoyolo command line tools can be translated in various languages.
+If you wish to contribute and need help/support, contact the [Holoyolo Localization Workgroup on Taiga](https://taiga.getHoloyolo.org/project/erciccione-Holoyolo-localization/) or come chat on `#Holoyolo-translations` (Freenode/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [Scala Core GUI](https://github.com/scala-project/scala-gui), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [Holoyolo Core GUI](https://github.com/Holoyolo-project/Holoyolo-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators